xeoron/kill-bittorrent/README.md

 Kill-bittorent
 =====
 Purpose: a simple app that will kill the offical BitTorrent program when it refuses to quit or is not closing fast enough.
+It uses 2 different methods to get the job done, so if 1 fails, it will try another way.

 Target Other Programs
 =====
-Modify to make a kill switch for any program you like.
-Simple change 'bittorrent' to different process name within this line of code:

-    property program : "bittorrent"

-  to

-    property program : "utorrent"

-  or

-    property program : "firefox"

-  or

-    property program : "google chrome"

-  or

-    property program : "itunes"

-  or

-    property program : "plex"

-  or

-    property program : "wine"

-  etc., then rename and compile the applescript program.
+To reprogram which program it shutdowns, merely drop the program onto this one, and it will replace the default program name to kill.

 Requirements
 =====